DimazzzZ/openrouter-intellij-plugin/DEVELOPMENT.md

 # 🚀 Run in development IDE (recommended for testing)
 ./gradlew runIde --no-daemon

+# 🧪 Run active tests (388 tests, excludes disabled integration/E2E tests)
+./gradlew test --no-daemon

 # 🧹 Run with clean state (tests first-run experience)
 ./gradlew clean runIde --no-daemon

+# 🔧 Run integration tests (requires enabling @Disabled annotations)
+# See TESTING.md for details on enabling 77 disabled tests

 # 📦 Build distribution for manual installation
 ./gradlew buildPlugin --no-daemon

 # 📁 Distribution will be in: build/distributions/openrouter-intellij-plugin-*.zip
 ```

+**Note**: The project includes 77 disabled tests (integration, E2E, UI) that are valuable but not run by default.
+See [TESTING.md](TESTING.md#disabled-tests-77-tests) for details on when and how to enable them.

 **Note**: Use `./gradlew clean runIde` to test the first-run experience (welcome notification and setup wizard) with a fresh state.